2ndSightLab/aws-deploy/README.md

 # Push the local 'main' branch (containing the working private changes) to the public remote
 git push public main

+#if inadvertantly update public instead of private force an override
+git push --force public main

 # *** To switch back to making changes on the private repo (which is what you are already set up for in this workflow) ***

 # You are likely already on the local 'main' branch, which is synced with the private repo's 'main'.